SAP/alert-notification-node-client/docs/common-objects/region-utils.md

 ### Description

-RegionUtils contains exported constants which represent predefined regions, on which Alert Notification is onboarded.
+RegionUtils contains exported constants which represent predefined regions, on which Alert Notification service is onboarded.

 ### Available Constants